cisagov/Malcolm/docs/kubernetes.md

 Determine oldest indices by name (instead of creation time)?
 (Y / n): y

-Should Arkime delete PCAP files based on available storage (see https://arkime.com/faq#pcap-deletion)? (y / N): y
+Should Arkime delete uploaded PCAP files based on available storage (see https://arkime.com/faq#pcap-deletion)? (y / N): y

 Enter PCAP deletion threshold in gigabytes or as a percentage (e.g., 500, 10%, etc.): 10%